Mass Torts Lawyers Las Vegas, NV

 What is a Mass Tort?
 How Does it Differ from a Class Action?

 The purpose of a class action lawsuit is to seek relief for a group of people who have suffered a similar harm by the same defendant or defendants.
-Class action lawsuits can be advantageous for individuals who may feel as though their individual claim is not strong enough to warrant a lawsuit but by joining with a group of others with a similar loss, the amount of loss is amplified.
-This allows resources to be pooled and compensation secured.
+Class action lawsuits can be advantageous for people who may feel as though their individual claim is not strong enough to warrant a lawsuit, but the amount lost is amplified when they join with a group of others with a similar loss.
+This allows plaintiffs to pool their resources and secure compensation.
 Class action lawsuits allow all class members to resolve their issues in a single proceeding through one or a few representative plaintiffs and class counsel.
 In a class action lawsuit, claims are brought as a whole, and any settlement or verdict obtained is split equally between the members of the class.

-The Federal Rules of Civil Procedure, Rule 23, established the following criteria to determine if a class can be formed for a class action lawsuit:
+Rule 23 of the Federal Rules of Civil Procedure establishes the following criteria to determine if a class can be formed for a class action lawsuit: